pyControl/docs/docs/user-guide/graphical-user-interface.md

 ## Experiments tab

 The experiments tab is used to configure, save, load and run experiments on one or more hardware setups at the same time.
-An experiment is a set of subjects, each with a corresponding hardware setup, run on the same task, potentially with variables set to non-default values for some or all subjects.
-When you run an experiment you can run all the subjects or select only a subset to run, and can start and stop different subjects at different times.
+An experiment is a set of subjects, each with a corresponding hardware setup, run on the same task, with variables optionally set to non-default values for some or all subjects.
+When you run an experiment you can run all subjects, or select only a subset to run, and can start and stop different subjects at different times.

 ### Configuring experiments